afishydeath/pgpp2p/README.md

 # PGP Peer to Peer App

+## About

+### What

+The purpose of this project is to create a peer to peer encrypted messaging service over the internet.

+### How

+#### Peer to peer communication

+The peer to peer communication uses the combination of a public server with a known IP to register online clients, and client programs which can collect the IP of other clients to message peer to peer.
+This is able to work even with NAT translation, through a process called UDP hole punching.
+A summary of this is: A client sends a message to the server, creating a NAT translation, the server stores the "from" IP and port, created by the NAT translation, and shares this with other clients, a client uses the stored IP and port, and this allows two clients to communicate without reaching out "first", which is essentially disabled by NAT translation.

+#### Encryption

+Each client creates their own PGP key, with their username and a password to encrypt it.
+This key consists of a "private" and "public" pair.
+The public key is used by other clients to encrypt messages intended for the user, and to verify signatures from the user.
+The private key is used to decrypt messages to the user, and to sign messages from the user.
+This type of system (A public/private key system) allows for both integrity; the messages are signed, so you know the message comes from the sender, and also security; the messages cannot be decrypted without your private key.

 ## Installation

 > Warning, due to the PGP library we use, any Python version newer than `3.12.x` will break our app.